unterberg-dev/react-classmate/core-refactor.md

 ## Objectives
 - Decouple the generic class-building runtime from React so adapters for Solid, Vue, etc. only need to implement view-library specifics.
 - Centralize shared factories (`base`, `extend`, `variants`), helpers (`createVariantMap`, `applyLogicHandlers`), and metadata (`domElements`) inside `@classmate/core`.
-- Preserve the existing public surface (`import rc from "@classmate/react"`) by keeping the adapter packages as the only published entry-points.
+- Preserve the existing public surface (`import cm from "@classmate/react"`) by keeping the adapter packages as the only published entry-points.
 - Keep extensibility at the center: the core should be framework-agnostic, composable, and ready for future adapters without code duplication.

 ## Current Snapshot